Studio Signs: Tom Lloyd

 Studio Museum in Harlem 144 West 125th Street

-Join us for an American Sign Language (ASL) gallery tour of the exhibition, From Now: A Collection in Context.
-This program invites members of the Deaf and Hard of Hearing community to connect around works of art by artists of African descent.
+Join us for an American Sign Language (ASL) gallery tour of the exhibition Tom Lloyd.
+This program invites members of the Deaf and hard-of-hearing community to connect around works of art by artists of African descent.

-This tour explores the work of artists investigating ideas of mutual support, memory, and community.
+This tour explores the work of artist, activist, and community organizer Tom Lloyd.
 Deaf Museum Educator Zavier Sabio leads visitors in engaging conversation through the galleries.
 After the tour, visitors are welcome to continue the conversation over small bites and refreshments from local restaurants.

 These tours do not have voice interpretation.
 Due to limited capacity, ASL students are not permitted to attend.